WordPress Installation on Debian 12 with the LEMP Stack and PHP 8

 Creating the database with a user.

-I recommend that you point the data entered below as you need them later.
-We connect to the database:
+I recommend noting down the data entered below, as you will need them later.
+We will connect to the database:

 javiercruces@IWEB:~$ sudo mysql -u root -p